 Top Skills of a Game Developer

 A game developer should work collaboratively with designers so that all the efforts in designing the layout will not go in vain.
-Aside from writing an extensive amount of codes, a game developer should have:
+Aside from writing an extensive amount of code, a game developer should have:

 - Great problem-solving skills